You clicked 'accept' on a privacy policy update. Great, now what?

 And researchers at Carnegie Mellon University created fake user accounts and collected information on Google display ads to see indications that men were able to view job ads that women couldn't.
 Google attributed the findings to factors that weren't based on gender, like an advertiser targeting websites visited primarily by men.

-Cranor said companies don't need AI to know what they do about us.
+Cranor said companies don't need AI in order to know to know what they do about us.
 Good old-fashioned statistics can get number-crunchers pretty far in predicting your interests.
 Things can really heat up when you "add AI to the mix," she said, and that's when "you're going to see even more powerful predictions."

 This is what has privacy experts like Cranor concerned.